 Motivational leaders know what their teams are capable of accomplishing together and individually, and will hold them accountable to those expectations.
 Expectations are not a mystery.
-They are clear.
-They are shared.
-They are reinforced not with an accusatory or forceful manner, but in a supportive fashion.
+They are clear, they are shared, and they are reinforced not with an accusatory or forceful manner, but in a supportive fashion.

 Gives Feedback Frequently

 Feedback is not evil.
-Feedback is both positive and constructive.
-Feedback is common and is used to motivate and encourage.
+It is both positive and constructive.
+It is common and is used to motivate and encourage.